Who is a Baker?

 An individual aspiring to become a baker can do so irrespective of his or her gender.
 Baking is a profession where an individual's gender becomes insignificant.
-The job of a baker is limited to a kitchen kind of environment which does not require him or her to put in any kind of heavy physical efforts therefore, making the job suitable for all the genders.
+Career as a baker is limited to a kitchen kind of environment which does not require him or her to put in any kind of heavy physical efforts therefore, making the job suitable for all the genders.

 Any special needs

-Baker’s job is not quite appropriate for specially-abled people as manufacturing facilities are filled with potential dangers such as ovens and cutters, besides a few of the traits that a baker requires are physical strength and stamina.
-However, as long as the disability is not proving to be a hindrance while working, anyone can become a baker
+A career as a baker is not quite appropriate for specially-abled people as manufacturing facilities are filled with potential dangers such as ovens and cutters, besides a few of the traits that a baker requires are physical strength and stamina.
+However, as long as the disability is not proving to be a hindrance while working, anyone can have a career as a baker.

 Table of Contents for Baker